ThekhoN/react-redux-all-tests/README.md

 # react-redux-all-tests
+## jest, enzyme, moxios(mock for axios), jest-css-modules, redux-mock-store
-handle all possible tests for react-redux applications
+* handle all possible tests for react-redux applications

-### using jest, enzyme, moxios for:
+### reducers & action creators
-* async action creators (using axios/fetch)
+* test async action creators using axios & fetch
-* reducers
+* redux-mock-store to mock store with initial/default state

+### non-connected components
 * use snapshots for stateless and non-connected components

+### connected components/containers
-* use mockstore for containers (connected components)
+* use shallow render from enzyme for shallow compare
+* redux-mock-store to mock store with initial/default state and test props